SDHacks/SDHacks2016/README.md

     5. npm install
     6. bower install

-    npm start

-From inside your app's folder and then open **http://localhost:3000** in your browser...
-Then, on another terminal tab run:

     gulp

+From inside your app's folder and then open **http://localhost:3000** in your browser.